-- (a) The proposed MTA-name-type name. - (b) A description of the syntax of MTA names of this type, using BNF, regular expressions, ASN.1, or other non-ambiguous language. - (c) If MTA names of this type do not consist entirely of graphic characters from the US-ASCII repertoire, a specification for how an MTA name of this type should be expressed as a sequence of graphic US-ASCII characters.
+(c) If MTA names of this type do not consist entirely of graphic characters from the US-ASCII repertoire, a specification for how an MTA name of this type should be expressed as a sequence of graphic US-ASCII characters.

-9. Appendix - Examples
+Appendix E - Examples

-NOTE: These examples are provided as illustration only, and are not considered part of the DSN protocol specification.
+These examples are provided as illustration only, and are not considered part of the DSN protocol specification.
 If an example conflicts with the protocol definition above, the example is wrong.

-Likewise, the use of $\star$ -type subfield names or extension fields in these examples is not to be construed as a definition for those type names or extension fields.
+Likewise, the use of -type sub-field names or extension fields in these examples is not to be construed as a definition for those type names or extension fields.